TrustTheVote-Project/BallotStudio/README.md

      * redhatish: `sudo yum install -y cmake3 freetype-devel fontconfig-devel libjpeg-turbo-devel openjpeg2-devel libtiff-devel && (cd poppler/build && cmake3 .. && make pdftoppm)`
      * debianish: `(cd poppler/build && cmake .. && make pdftoppm)`
   * copy `poppler/build/utils/pdftoppm` to somewhere at head of PATH to be found by `cmd/ballotstudio/drawsub.go`

+### Developing the Python Draw Server

+`ballotstudio` will normally automatically start and stop the draw server.
+It can be run on its own with:

+`FLASK_ENV=development FLASK_APP=draw/app.py bsvenv/bin/flask run`

+`ballotstudio` can be given the option `-draw-backend http://127.0.0.1:5000/` to point to that at Flask's default port 5000.

+## Production Notes

+The draw server should can be run by gunicorn for a production environment. `ballotstudio` would be given a `-draw-backend http://localhost:port/` option to point at the gunicorn server.